Lcm For 4 And 8

 Q: What if the numbers have no common factors other than 1?

 A: If the two numbers are relatively prime (meaning their GCD is 1), then their LCM is simply their product.
-For example, the LCM of 3 and 5 is 15 (3 x 5).
+To give you an idea, the LCM of 3 and 5 is 15 (3 x 5).

 Q: Can I use this method for more than two numbers?

 A: Yes, all the methods described can be extended to find the LCM of more than two numbers.
-For the prime factorization method, you'd consider the highest power of each prime factor present in the factorization of all the numbers.
+Even so, for the prime factorization method, you'd consider the highest power of each prime factor present in the factorization of all the numbers.
 For the GCD method, you would need to iteratively calculate the LCM of pairs of numbers.

 Q: What if one of the numbers is zero?